 Larger nursing homes (121 beds or more) had higher Medicaid payment rates than did the smallest (60 beds or fewer).
 There were no statistically significant differences between facility size and Medicaid payment rates, costs, or payment-to-cost ratios.
 Nursing homes with the lowest level of occupancy (<60%) had lower Medicaid payment rates (\$-4.42), than nursing homes with the highest level of occupancy (90-100%).
 By contrast, nursing homes with progressively lower occupancy rates had higher average Medicaid costs.
 For example, compared to nursing homes with the highest occupancy levels of 90-100%, nursing homes with occupancy rates below 60% averaged \$25.31 higher per diem Medicaid costs.
-Even though capital related costs were adjusted so nursing homes had at least 80% occupancy, there may be economies of scale for certain expenditures or non-capital related fixed costs (e.g., nursing homes with lower occupancy rates had lower cost per resident as occupancy increases.
-Consequently, nursing homes with lower occupancy rates.
+Even though capital related costs were adjusted so nursing homes had at least 80% occupancy, there may be economies of scale for certain expenditures or non-capital related fixed costs (e.g., nursing home administrator, dietitian) which have a lower cost per resident as occupancy increases.
+Consequently, nursing homes with lower occupancy rates had lower per diem Medicaid payment-to-cost ratios compared to nursing homes with the highest occupancy rates.